 Ensure you’re sending a unified message across platforms.
 Not only will this add clarity to your message, but it will save your staff a lot of time.
 Use your message to update your homepage, social media sites, and email newsletters.
 Rather than sending a special message, you can add details about your reopening into content customers would already see, such as social media posts.
 If customers frequently login to your website, consider adding a short popup directing them to a blog post or webpage outlining your further details on your return to business plan.

 Establish a feedback loop.

 For customers who visit your business, create a way for them to safely provide feedback on the quality of their experience.
 Customer satisfaction is so important during this time and your customers will have insights that could greatly impact how successful your reopening is.
 Ask for feedback about how comfortable customers felt when visiting.
 Show customers you care and improve brand loyalty by taking action on their feedback.
 You can’t please everyone, but you can start implementing new measures as you start to see trends or recurring themes.

 Share what visiting your business will be like.

 Share the information your customers actually want to hear as concisely as possible.
 What will visiting your business be like?
 What precautions are being taken?
 Will the customer stay in their car?
 How many people are allowed in your shop at a time?
 Will employees be wearing masks?

 Here’s an email I received recently from a small, local clothing store, Simply Chic.
 They’ve started a personal shopping program as a way to stay open without having customers inside the store.
 In their email, they made it clear what using the program would be like for a customer.

 This is critical.
 Make sure that your employees feel as safe as your customers.
 Check out this article to ensure that you’re ready to bring your employees back to work.

 We want to help you prepare your employees and customers for reopening.
-For more resources, tips, and tricks, check out our Getting Back to Work page.
+Learn how Formstack can help you quickly launch your back to work initiatives.